Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Pairing states with for

 \section{Pairing states with $\xi_{z}=\xi_{xy}$ for $j=3/2$}

-Our conclusion that $d_{xz}+id_{yz}$ is not favored is robust against parameter tuning.
-As an example, Fig. \ref{A2} shows five major pairing states with an artificially enlarged $\xi_{z}=\xi_{xy}$ for all three channels (AFM, FM, electric) in the $j=3/2$ manifold.
+Figure \ref{fig6} shows six major pairing states with an artificially enlarged $\xi_{z}=\xi_{xy}$ for all three channels (AFM, FM, electric) in the $j=3/2$ manifold.
 All other parameters are the same as in Fig. \ref{fig2}.
 A larger value of $\xi_{z}$ does enhance $d_{xz}+id_{yz}$ and other $m_z$-antisymmetric pairing states, but it is still not enough to make them predominant.
-This excludes with certainty $d_{xz}+id_{yz}$ as the candidate pairing symmetry in the quasi-2D superconductor Sr$_2$RuO$_4$.
+This implies the $d_{xz}+id_{yz}$ pairing is not favored for the quasi-2D superconductor Sr$_2$RuO$_4$, at least within our framework.